vijtheprogammer/RSA/README.md

 Output:

 The program prints out the public key, private key, modulus n, Euler's totient phi(n), prime numbers p and q, ciphertext, and the decrypted plaintext message.
-This code demonstrates the basics of RSA encryption and decryption in Python, along with key generation